 UWB presents an extremely small interference footprint due to the extremely low transmit power used and non-continuous signal characteristics.

 Impulse radio signals are comprised of pulse durations in the order of a nanosecond, typically transmitted in short bursts with gaps between pulses.
 UWB power limits are many orders of magnitude lower than more traditional wireless systems.
+UWB power limits are in order of [TBD dB] while transmit power of RLAN devices are typically between 20-30 dBm and transmit power of MFCN is at [TBD dB].
 This view illustrates the potential for a high-power service like MFCN to render the band unusable for other uses.

 It has been demonstrated that UWB can coexist with Wi-Fi devices, based on IEEE 802.11 standards, effectively when transmit power is reasonable and sufficient separation in space is provided,.
 While the impact of Wi-Fi is significantly greater on UWB than the other way around, these references show that with reasonable mitigations sharing is possible.
 For example, reducing the Wi-Fi power to levels that are sufficient to maintain high throughput at link distances typical of many deployments significantly improved coexistence.
 Ongoing work in IEEE 802 is developing new techniques to improve coexistence performance both ways.